 Vitt served as interim head coach through training camp and preseason before serving his suspension in 2012.

 Who Was Involved in Bountygate?

-Saints head coach Sean Payton, defensive coordinator Gregg Williams, assistant head coach and linebackers coach Joe Vitt, general manager Mickey Loomis and sports agent Michael Ornstein were all found at fault in the scandal.
+Saints head coach Sean Payton, defensive coordinator Gregg Williams, assistant coach Joe Vitt, general manager Mickey Loomis and sports agent Michael Ornstein were all found at fault in the scandal.
 Team owner Tom Benson earned praise for ordering Payton and Loomis to put an end to it when he found out.